Ventas (NYSE:VTR) Earns Equal Weight Rating from Analysts at Morgan Stanley

-Morgan Stanley initiated coverage on shares of Ventas (NYSE:VTR) in a research report released on Monday morning, PriceTargets.com reports.
-The brokerage issued an equal weight rating and a $60.00 target price on the real estate investment trust’s stock.
+Morgan Stanley initiated coverage on shares of Ventas (NYSE:VTR) in a research report report published on Monday, Analyst Ratings Network reports.
+The firm issued an equal weight rating and a $60.00 price target on the real estate investment trust’s stock.

-Several other brokerages also recently commented on VTR.
-Wolfe Research began coverage on shares of Ventas in a report on Monday, June 14th.
-They issued an outperform rating and a $71.00 target price for the company.
-Scotiabank raised their price objective on shares of Ventas from $61.00 to $63.00 and gave the stock a sector perform rating in a report on Thursday, July 1st.
-Raymond James upgraded shares of Ventas from an outperform rating to a strong-buy rating and raised their price objective for the stock from $65.00 to $67.00 in a report on Thursday, September 23rd.
-Mizuho restated a neutral rating and set a $45.00 price objective on shares of Ventas in a report on Wednesday, July 14th.
-Finally, Deutsche Bank Aktiengesellschaft upgraded shares of Ventas from a hold rating to a buy rating and raised their price objective for the stock from $61.00 to $66.00 in a report on Tuesday, September 7th.
-Seven research analysts have rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $58.94.
+VTR has been the subject of a number of other research reports.
+Deutsche Bank Aktiengesellschaft upgraded shares of Ventas from a hold rating to a buy rating and raised their price objective for the stock from $61.00 to $66.00 in a report on Tuesday, September 7th.
+Raymond James upgraded shares of Ventas from an outperform rating to a strong-buy rating and lifted their target price for the stock from $65.00 to $67.00 in a research note on Thursday, September 23rd.
+Barclays upgraded shares of Ventas from an equal weight rating to an overweight rating and lifted their target price for the stock from $53.00 to $67.00 in a research note on Friday, June 11th.
+Royal Bank of Canada lifted their target price on shares of Ventas from $62.00 to $65.00 and gave the stock an outperform rating in a research note on Wednesday, June 30th.
+Finally, BMO Capital Markets upgraded shares of Ventas from an underperform rating to a market perform rating and set a $60.00 target price for the company in a research note on Thursday, August 26th.
+Seven equities research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, Ventas currently has a consensus rating of Buy and a consensus price target of $58.94.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, October 14th.
-Stockholders of record on Friday, October 1st will be paid a $0.45 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, October 14th.
+Stockholders of record on Friday, October 1st will be given a $0.45 dividend.
 The ex-dividend date of this dividend is Thursday, September 30th.
-This represents a $1.80 annualized dividend and a dividend yield of 3.20%.
-Ventas’s payout ratio is 54.22%.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 3.20%.
+Ventas’s dividend payout ratio (DPR) is currently 54.22%.

-In other news, CEO Debra A. Cafaro sold 18,075 shares of the firm’s stock in a transaction that occurred on Wednesday, September 1st.
-The shares were sold at an average price of $56.63, for a total value of $1,023,587.25.
-Following the completion of the transaction, the chief executive officer now directly owns 759,351 shares in the company, valued at $43,002,047.13.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Ventas news, CEO Debra A. Cafaro sold 18,075 shares of Ventas stock in a transaction that occurred on Wednesday, September 1st.
+The shares were sold at an average price of $56.63, for a total transaction of $1,023,587.25.
+Following the completion of the sale, the chief executive officer now directly owns 759,351 shares in the company, valued at $43,002,047.13.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
 1.30% of the stock is currently owned by company insiders.

 Ventas, Inc engages in the acquisition and ownership of seniors housing and healthcare properties.
 The company invests in seniors housing and healthcare properties through acquisitions and leases its properties to unaffiliated tenants or operate them through independent third-party managers.
 It operates through the following segments: Triple-Net Leased Properties, Senior Living Operations, and Office Operations.